 The Scale of the LGBT Market in China

-China is considered more conservative than most western countries when a relationship is concerned.
-Hence, LGBTQ members are more accepted western countries, and more overtly included in commercial campaigns.
+China is more conservative than most western countries when a relationship is concerned.
+Hence, compared to China, LGBTQ members are more accepted western countries, and more overtly included in commercial campaigns.
 For instance, the UK’s top menswear shop, Moss Bros. captured headlines in 2014 when they launched the campaign named ‘Mister and Mister’, a launching time that coincides with the UK’s same-sex marriage law.

 In contrast, LGBT community in China remains underground.
 According to the United Nations Development Program (UNDP) survey conducted in 2015, only 5% of them disclosed their sexual orientation, gender identity, or gender expression outside of their families; and less than 15% dare to tell their families.
 Indeed, the LGBTs in China have a large number of locations dedicated to their communities.
 However, although being a significant part of China’s pink economy, people only get access to these places (such as unadvertised gay bars, restaurants, and bars) through word of mouth.